MyGit

 • The gguf branch of this repository; this is a version of main that supports inferencing with GGUF, but does not support any models other than Llama, requires the use of a Hugging Face tokenizer, and does not support quantization.
 It also uses an old version of GGML.

 • The develop branch of this repository.
 This is a from-scratch re-port of llama.cpp to synchronize with the latest version of GGML, and to support all models and GGUF.
-It is currently a work in progress, and is not yet ready for use.
+This will not be completed due to the archival of the project.

 Overview